jl3419-ljy/My_portfolio/README.md

 <font size=3>

 Welcome to my Website.
 I am Jingyi Liang, from China.
-I graduated from Imperial College with an MEng degree in Electrical and Electronics Engineering.
+I graduated from Imperial College with an MEng degree in Electrical and Electronic Engineering.
 I have a great interest in hardware design, especially digital system design.
 In my spare time, I enjoy playing tennis, and I also take part in the Imperial College tennis team.

 </font>